An Anatomy of Farce

 They are, however, French and, by definition, immoral.
 We may have appropriated French maids and French windows as farcical devices, but we have never embraced the French attitude to sex.
 In English farce adultery is unacceptable; in French it’s simply expensive.
 There may be more beds in Ayckbourn’s Bedroom Farce than in any Feydeau and yet they are put to quite innocent use.

 Despite such innocent pleasure, farce is frequently derided.
-In the seventeenth century Dryden declared ‘The persons and actions of a farce are all unnatural and their manners false’ and his words would find many supporters today.
+In the seventeenth century Dryden declared ‘The persons and actions of a farce are all unnatural and their manners false’ and his view would find many adherents today.
 Michael Frayn, author of the most virtuosic modern farce.
-Noises Off, sees such dismissal as self-protection: ‘In laughing at it you have lost your moral dignity, and don’t like to admit it afterwards - you don’ t like to concede the power of the people who have reduced you to such behaviour.’
+Noises Off, regards such criticism as self-protection: ‘In laughing at it you have lost your moral dignity, and don’t like to admit it afterwards – you don’ t like to concede the power of the people who have reduced you to such behaviour.’

-It remains the supremely theatrical genre.
-To sit racked with laughter in an audience of six or seven hundred is very different from tittering to the canned laughter of a sit-com on TV.
-The obituarists periodically file their notices and even Brian Rix admits that bedroom farce is dead - ‘The public no longer wants to see middle-aged ladies in slips and middle-aged gents with large tummies running around the stage thinking that their sexual prowess is undimmed’ - but in other forms it radiates good health.
+Farce remains a uniquely theatrical genre.
+To sit racked with laughter in an audience six or seven hundred strong is very different from tittering to the canned laughter of a sit-com on TV.
+The obituarists periodically file their notices and even Brian Rix admits that bedroom farce is dead – ‘The public no longer wants to see middle-aged ladies in slips and middle-aged gents with large tummies running around the stage thinking that their sexual prowess is undimmed.’
+But, in other guises, it radiates good health.
 So long as the lies are big enough, the plot convoluted enough and the person important enough, there will always be farce.